 Legislatures play an important role in policymaking: they represent the public interest, hold governments to account and scrutinise legislation to ensure better policy outcomes that are based on consent rather than compliance.
-To examine the extent to which legislatures protected the environment, the Westminster Foundation for Democracy, the Developmental Leadership Programme and the International Development Department at the University of Birmingham conducted a study of single-use plastic (SUP) bans in 32 countries focusing on the following three indicators: a) whether a country has a legally binding SUP ban; if it does, b) what scope it has; and, c) how it was enacted.
+The paper draws on data available on single-use plastic (SUP) bans in 32 countries.
+It focuses on the following three indicators: a) whether a country has a legally binding SUP ban; if it does, b) what scope it has; and, c) how it was enacted.
 Data on these indicators was collected between February and April 2022 from publicly available sources, including government websites and legal repositories.
-Three in-depth case studies were conducted in Barbados, Kenya and Thailand to complement this data and illustrate the different levels of legislative involvement in enacting SUP bans and their outcomes.
+Case studies of Barbados, Kenya and Thailand complement this data and illustrate the different levels of legislative involvement in enacting SUP bans and their outcomes.

 - There is little variation in the uptake of legally binding SUP bans across different regime types.

-- Electoral and closed autocracies tend to ban fewer SUPs than liberal democracies, but they are more ambitious with regard to the scope of banned activities.
+- Electoral and closed autocracies tend to ban fewer SUPs than liberal democracies, but they are more ambitious on scope of banned activities.

 - Fines are by far the most popular penalty for contravening SUP bans across all regime types.

 - Electoral democracies and electoral and closed autocracies prefer a regulatory as opposed to legislative route for enacting their SUP bans.